Well, I’ve hammered this point home once…

 These pins typically form from the banks placing trades; that’s why they’re 1. so rare and 2. have such a big wick.
 The wick size tells you how many traders bought (or sold, in our case) when the pin was forming.

-Buying if they want to sell.
+- Buying if they want to sell.

-Selling if they want to buy.
+- Selling if they want to buy.

-That, in turn, tells us the banks must have bought or sold a significant sum themselves to push price in the opposite direction against these traders and create the wick in the first place.
+That, in turn, tells us the banks must have bought or sold a significant sum themselves to push price in the opposite direction against these traders to create the wick in the first place.
 This is why the wick plays a role in whether a pin causes a reversal or not: